Trial of anne hutchinson summary

 document is the transcript of her 1637 trial.

-Anne Hutchinson, born c.
-What questions were raised because of Anne Hutchinson's trial? questions of spiritual freedom, role of women in church, the issue of individual freedom vs being .
+Anne Hutchinson, born c. questions of spiritual freedom, role of women in church, the issue of individual freedom vs being .
 Her father was a Puritan minister, Francis Marbury.
 1591-1643 CE) was a religious reformer, Puritan preacher, midwife, and alleged prophetess whose beliefs and influence brought her into conflict with the magistrates of the .Appendix, History of the Province (full text of examination) (pdf) Mr.The Trial of Anne Hutchinson re-creates one of the most tumultuous and significant episodes in early American history: the struggle between the followers and allies of John .
+She's considered a major figure in the history of religious freedom in America.
 Welcome to Studocu Sign in to access the best study resources.

 The Trial of Ann Hutchinson Plot Summary